birep/expired-email-domains/README.md

-# Finding Available Domain in Breach Data
+# Finding Available Domains in Breach Data

 This is the project code from a <a href="https://birep.net/blog1.html">series of blog posts</a> on finding expired email domains using breach data and the Namecheap API.